mcaimi/amq-broker-helm/helm/persistent/README.md

     user = anotheruser
 ```

-Users and passwords may be stored in an existing secret instead of as clear text in the values.yaml
-Disable creation of secret and specify the name of secret.
+Users and passwords may be stored in an existing secret instead of as clear text in the values.yaml: disable the creation of the built-in user secret and specify the name of an existing secret.

 Set the `jaasUsers.key` to the filename used in the secret.
-Note that the filename have to be something different from
-`artemis-users.properties` as the default file will be mounted in the same directory in the container.
+Note that the filename have to be something different from `artemis-users.properties` as the default file will be mounted in the same directory in the container.

 For example:
 ```
 security: